cert-manager/cert-manager/docs/tasks/issuers/setup-vault.rst

 Account authentication in the `documentation
 <https://www.vaultproject.io/docs/auth/kubernetes.html>`__.
 This authentication
-expects three stanzas; a secret reference of the Service Account to use, an optional authentication mount path that is defaulted to `/kubernetes`, and finally a role that the Service Account is to assume.
+expects three stanzas; a secret reference of the Service Account to use, an optional authentication mount path that is defaulted to `kubernetes`, and finally a Vault role that the Service Account is to assume.

 Here is an example Vault issuer using the Kubernetes Service Account authentication method.